ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-networks.md

 That's good enough for my purposes.
 But if you need interactivity, [visNetwork](https://datastorm-open.github.io/visNetwork/) is likely what you want.
 A collection of R network analysis packages is maintained and documented at [statnet](https://statnet.org).

 For Python, [NetworkX](https://networkx.github.io/) is fairly mature package.
 For quick interactive explorations, you can also use [gephi](https://gephi.org/) and/or [Cytoscape](https://cytoscape.org/).

-### Network properties

-Most networks have basic graph properties like [assortativity](https://en.wikipedia.org/wiki/Assortativity) and [clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient).
-Nodes also have [degree](https://en.wikipedia.org/wiki/Degree_(graph_theory)) and [centrality](https://en.wikipedia.org/wiki/Centrality), which can be measured in several ways.
-Depending on its _type_ of data, a network can also have additional properties brought on by the metadata of the nodes and edges, which you can query and model on.

 ### Dynamic networks